tesla3327/michaelnthiessen/src/pages/time-saving-tips/index.md

 It's not necessary to use for small projects or projects with simple state.
 But for larger projects, it's absolutely essential.

 If you want to learn more about the problems that Vuex solves, and how to use it in your app, check out [WTF is Vuex?
-A Beginner's Guide To Vue's Application Data Store](https://vuejsdevelopers.com/2017/05/15/vue-js-what-is-vuex/)
+A Beginner's Guide To Vue's Application Data Store](https://vuejsdevelopers.com/2017/05/15/vue-js-what-is-vuex/) by [Anthony Gore](https://twitter.com/@anthonygore).

 ## Vue doesn't handle multiple root nodes -- yet
 ![](fragments.jpg)